AnkitWaghinkar/Arduino/README.md

 # Arduino
-Time in delay is considered in miliseconds, example, delay(2500); gives delay of 2.5s
+Used 16MHz crystal oscillator for accurate delay <br> delay is considered in miliseconds, <br>example: delay(2500); gives delay of 2.5s.
-We are use 16MHz crystal for accurate delay.